Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 What are NEMA Enclosures?

-NEMA enclosures are boxes that are designed to protect electrical components from the surrounding environment.
-Depending on the specific NEMA rating, devices in a NEMA enclosure are protected in:
+NEMA enclosures are boxes engineered to safeguard electrical components from environmental factors.
+Depending on the specific NEMA rating, devices housed within a NEMA enclosure are protected in the following ways:

 Indoor, outdoor, and indoor or outdoor locations